Meanwhile, Back at the Castle: #2

 BABY BRAINS written and illustrated by Simon James Published by Candlewick Press

 Mr. and Mrs. Brains took care to read aloud to their baby before he was born, turning up the news so baby Brains would be very smart from day one.
 When their baby was born, they were thrilled to bring home a new baby boy.
 “Sleep tight, Baby Brains,” his mother whispered as she put her baby to sleep in his brand new crib.
-The next morning she discovered Baby Brains sitting on the coach reading the morning paper.
+The next morning she discovered Baby Brains sitting on the couch reading the morning paper.
 By evening Baby Brains was talking, and his first request was that he start school right away.
 News of this extraordinary baby brought an invitation for him to travel far from home.
 Will the parents accept and what is ahead for Baby Brains?

 Baby Brains returns in two more books for his many fans.
 I shared this with second grade students and it kept their rapt attention to the gentle and sweet conclusion.
 Humor abounds in each detail of the illustrations which can be appreciated by readers of all ages.